-The following routes is reserved for commuter train, in accordance with Chapter 6, Section 3 of the Swedish Railway Act:
+The following routes is reserved for commuter train, in accordance with the railway legislation:

-- Citybanan and the inner tracks on the four-track routes Tomteboda övre- Skavstaby/Huvudsta, Spånga-Kallhäll and Årstaberg1 -Flemmingsberg.
+Citybanan and the inner tracks on the four-track routes Tomteboda övre- Skavstaby/Huvudsta, Spånga-Kallhäll and Årstaberg1-Flemmingsberg.
 Residual capacity on the four-track routes can be used by other train traffic.